Echsecutor/rootSolver/README.md

 ### License

-This code is released under GPLv3.
-See LICENSE.
+This code is released under GPLv3, see LICENSE.
+Let me know if this doesn't work for you.

 ### Version